CatalaLang/catala-book/src/2-1-basic-blocks.md

 The spirit of writing code in Catala is to stick to the specification at all times in order to put the code snippets where they belong.
-Hence, we will introduce below the Catala code snippets that translate Article 1, which should be put just below Article 1 in the Catala source code file.
+Hence, we will introduce below the Catala code snippets that translate article 1, which should be put just below article 1 in the Catala source code file.

 These code
 snippets should describe the program that computes the income tax, and contain